-Communication studies is the study of the creation, transmission, and analysis of messages and of message impact.
+Communication studies examines the creation, expression, and analysis of messages and of message impact.
 Communication studies students investigate communication processes within and among individuals, groups, organizations, and societies.
 They explore verbal and nonverbal communication, organizational and business communication, rhetoric and criticism, argumentation and persuasion, and communication technology.